umbraco/OurUmbraco/README.md

 ## Database Restore

-Download the SQL Server Database from: https://umbracoreleases.blob.core.windows.net/ourumbraco/OurDev20200107.7z.
-If you don't have the 7zip utility installed you can download it from [7-zip.org](https://www.7-zip.org/)
+Download the SQL Server Database from: https://umbracoreleases.blob.core.windows.net/ourumbraco/OurDev20200715.bacpac.

 Restore the database to SQL Server 2017 (won't work on earlier versions) and update the connection strings (`umbracoDbDSN`) in `OurUmbraco.Site/web.config`.

-If your SQL Server instance has the 'containment' feature enabled you can use these credentials in your connection string:
-`user id=OurDevAnon;password=gQW435Jg32;`

 ## Logging in

-All users and members use the same password: Not_A_Real_Password

-* To log into the backoffice use  `root` / `Not_A_Real_Password`.
+* To log into the backoffice use  `admin@our.test` / `1234567890`.

-* To log into the frontend use `member_login@umbraco.org` / `Not_A_Real_Password`.
-You will be logging as Sebastiaan from Umbraco HQ.
-All other profile information is anonymous.
+* To log into the frontend use `member@our.test` / `1234567890`.

 ⚠⚠⚠